peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## OpenID Federation Identifier {#identifier-type}

-This document defines a new OpenID Federation identifier, `openid-federation`, whose value is the `sub` parameter of the requestor's Entity Configuration, as defined in {{Section 1.2 of OPENID-FED}}{: relative="#section-1.2"}.
+This document defines a new ACME identifier type for OpenID Federation entities, `openid-federation`, whose value is the `sub` parameter of the requestor's Entity Configuration, as defined in {{Section 1.2 of OPENID-FED}}{: relative="#section-1.2"}.